Dark Mode Light Mode

 2. Judah and His Brothers

-If the story had followed logic, the line would’ve gone through Joseph—the golden boy with dreams that came true.
-The one who rose to power, forgave betrayal, saved a nation, and walked with wisdom beyond his years.
-Or maybe Benjamin—the youngest, most protected, still cradled in the memory of Rachel.
+If the story had followed human logic, the family line would have passed through Joseph—the favoured son whose dreams came true.
+Joseph rose to power in Egypt, forgave those who betrayed him, saved a nation from famine, and lived with a wisdom far beyond his years.
+Or perhaps it would have gone through Benjamin—the youngest, the most protected, still held close in the memory of his mother, Rachel.

-But the line didn’t follow favour.
+But the story did not follow favour.
 It followed grace.

-It passed through Judah.
-The brother who plotted Joseph’s downfall.
-The one who sold his sibling for silver and walked away from the wreckage.
-His story in Genesis reads like a fall from honour—scandal, selfishness, a heart wrapped in pride.
-And yet, it’s not where he begins that matters.
-It’s where God takes him.
+It moved through Judah—the brother who plotted Joseph’s downfall.
+The one who sold his brother for silver and walked away from the wreckage.
+Judah’s story in the book of Genesis reads more like a fall than a rise—full of selfishness, scandal, and pride.
+And yet, with God, the beginning of a story is never its end.

 The scepter will not depart from Judah, nor the ruler’s staff from his descendants, until the coming of the one to whom it belongs, the one whom all nations will honor.

-A promise tucked inside a prophecy.
-A throne hidden in the hands of a man who hadn’t yet become the kind of person fit to carry it.
+It was a promise wrapped inside a prophecy.
+A throne hidden in the hands of a man who had not yet become the kind of person fit to carry it.

-God does not choose by résumé or reputation.
+God does not choose based on reputation or success.
 He does not wait for the story to clean itself up.
-He chooses in the middle of the mess—and then walks it forward.
+He chooses in the middle of the mess—and then walks with it forward.

-Matthew doesn’t gloss over Judah’s failures.
-He includes him by name, as if to say—look here.
-This is where redemption starts to shine.
+Matthew does not hide Judah’s failures.
+He includes his name openly, as if to say—this is where redemption begins.
 Not through perfection, but through restoration.

-Jesus did not come from a line that never failed.
-He came from one that did—and was loved anyway.
+Jesus did not come from a family line that never stumbled.
+He came through one that did—and was loved anyway.

 3. The Women in Jesus’ Genealogy

-In a quiet but radical move, Matthew does something almost unthinkable: He names women in a genealogy.
+In a quiet but radical move, Matthew does something almost unthinkable for his time.
+He names women in a genealogy.

-In first-century Jewish tradition, this was almost unheard of.
-Lineages were traced through men—father to son, name to name—while mothers, wives, and daughters were left unnamed, their stories reduced to silent footnotes barely acknowledged by history.
-But Matthew, careful in every detail, chooses to name them.
-And not the ones we might expect.
+In first-century Jewish tradition, family lines were traced through men—father to son, name to name.
+Mothers, wives, and daughters were rarely mentioned.
+Their stories were often left out, reduced to silent footnotes that history barely acknowledged.
+But Matthew, careful with every detail, chooses to name them.
+And not the women people might have expected.

-He doesn’t include queens or matriarchs of perfect reputation.
-He includes the women most likely to be overlooked—stories marked by loss, by scandal, by survival.
+He does not list queens or matriarchs known for spotless reputations.
+Instead, he highlights women whose stories were shaped by loss, scandal, and survival.
 Stories that speak not only of ancestry, but of redemption.

 • Tamar